 Not all hot chocolate is created equal.
 Chocolat Chaud is French hot chocolate, also called French drinking chocolate.
 It's extremely decadent and rich, truly intended for chocoholics.
 You'll find it in popular Parisian cafés and tea rooms like Angelina, Carette, and Café de Flore, but it's easy enough to make yourself at home in 10 minutes or less!

 - Whole Milk: While some suggest using a combination of whole milk and heavy cream, you really don't need the latter.
 A good chocolat chaud only needs whole milk as the dairy component.
-Avoid low fat milk here.
+Avoid low fat milk here for a richer taste.

 - Chocolate: French drinking chocolate is an indulgence, and only good quality chocolate will do.
 Get the best chocolate you can, as you will truly be drinking that chocolate without much to impact its flavor.
 Use bittersweet chocolate with at least 70% cocoa.
 Brands of chocolate I recommend include Lindt, Ghirardelli, Godiva, and Moser Roth (from Aldi).
 Don't use chocolate chips here.

 - Vanilla Extract: You'll add just a touch of vanilla extract to boost the flavor of this French hot chocolate.
 It's not absolutely required, but it will add a little je ne sais quoi to the finished product.

 - Sea Salt: Salt is a great complement to chocolate and helps bring out its natural flavors.
 Use a good quality sea salt like Fleur de Sel if you can.
 If all you have in your pantry is table salt, just skip it.
 It won't do you any favors here.

 - Brown Sugar: This is purely optional and can be used to sweeten your chocolat chaud as desired.